fransimo/fransimo_info/content/docs/presence/promo/_index.en.md

 super gentle, with minimal
 movement.
 The idea is to **help the body reconnect with its natural healing abilities**.

-**You can have three sessions for free**, which is the most common treatment.
+**The promotion gives you three sessions for free**, which is the most common treatment.
 Session are usually scheduled every three weeks.

 Session can be done at your house or in a rented space.
-If we're working at your place I need to know if I need to cary a massage table.
+If we're working at your place I need to know if I need to cary the massage table.

 Please note that if we need to rent a space, you will be responsible for the cost.
 I found a place to work which charges 750 TRY per hour.
 You'll pay to the place in cash to them.
 I’m open to working in another space if you know of one.